Frequently Asked Questions

 .env

-file: In the root of your project, create a file named.env
+file: In your project root, create a file named.env

 is listed in your.gitignore